unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 cd $HOME/icu/
 cd ..
 git status
-# add or remove as necessary
+# git add or remove as necessary
 # commit

 # 16. For an official CLDR data integration into ICU, now tag the CLDR and